 Use the front pages of the journal for your Habit-Tracking, as noted earlier, and the following pages to document the journey itself.

-Realistically, it will likely take the body several weeks to begin to rebuild dopamine.
+Realistically, it will likely take the body several weeks to begin to rebuild dopamine after detoxing from opioids.
 These first few weeks are a great opportunity to start to incorporate energy-building life-long practices.
-The first step, of course, is to get off the pain medications.
+The first step, of course, is to get off opiate-based pain medications.

-What is the Safest Way to Get Off Opioids
+What is the Safest Way to Detox From Opioids

 For those looking to detox off of opioids, the most effective approach is usually to enlist the help of addiction specialists, like those at the Coleman Institute, to remove opioids from the brain in the fastest, most comfortable way possible, followed by Naltrexone Therapy to reduce cravings and help patients succeed in their long-term recovery.